What is a subaward?

 What is the subaward process?

 When MSU is providing a subaward to an institution, Uniform Guidance requires a risk assessment take place.
-The Office of Sponsored Programs will first conduct a risk assessment to determine the level of risk involved with entering into a subaward agreement with a subrecipient.
+As the prime awardee, MSU is responsible for the subrecipient’s subaward actions.
+Consequently, the Office of Sponsored Programs (OSP) will first conduct a risk assessment to determine the level of risk involved with entering into a subaward agreement with a subrecipient.
 For example, OSP will determine if the subrecipient has any prior Single Audit findings.
-As the prime awardee, MSU is responsible for the subrecipient’s subaward actions.
 Once the risk assessment is completed, OSP will draft the subaward agreement and provide it to the subrecipient for review, and/or partial execution.
 If there are terms that the subrecipient would like to negotiate, OSP will do so.
-Once a subaward agreement is fully executed, OSP will inform the Office of Grant Accounting.
-The Office of Grant Accounting will fully encumber the subaward amount in Workday.
-During the life of the subawared agreement, the PI will receive invoices from the subrecipient, typically quarterly, for their review.
-If the PI approves the invoice, he/she will send it to his/her assigned Grant Accountant for further review and payment.
-If the PI does not approve the invoice, he/she should discuss with his/her Co-PI at the subrecipient institution.
+Once a subaward agreement is fully executed, OSP will inform the Office of Grant Accounting who will encumber the subaward budget in Workday as appropriate.
+During the life of the subaward agreement, the PI will review invoices submitted by the subrecipient, typically on quarterly basis.
+The PI should review the invoices with the following questions in mind:

-For more information, please contact Catherine Bruno at email@example.com or Ext.
-6923.
+For more information contact, please contact Catherine Bruno, Senior Post-Award Officer at email@example.com or at 973-655-6923